Program Evaluation with Remotely Sensed Outcomes: Recommendations for Practice

-By following these steps, researchers can conduct rigorous program evaluation while substantially reducing costs.
-In our semi-synthetic exercise, we recover treatment effects and confidence intervals comparable to those obtained with direct outcome measurements, despite using satellite images for half the sample.
+First, just as weak instruments threaten inference in instrumental variable models, weak remotely sensed variables threaten inference in our framework.
+Researchers should test for weak remotely sensed variables using existing tests for weak instruments.

-Our framework generalizes beyond simple randomized experiments.
-Appendix~\ref{sec:other_id_strategies} extends our identification results to quasi-experiments (e.g., instrumental variables and difference-in-differences).
-The key insight remains the same: stability in how the RSV relates to other variables across samples allows us to transport this relationship to the sample where the outcome is missing.
+Second, our identifying assumptions generate testable overidentifying restrictions (Remark~\ref{rem:overid_and_spec_test}).
+For example, if stability and no direct effects hold, then different representations of the remotely sensed variable should yield the same treatment effect estimate.
+Disagreement across representations constitutes evidence against the identifying assumptions, via a $J$-test.

-Our framework poses new questions.
-Future research may study a new experimental design problem: how to simultaneously design treatment assignment, outcome collection, and sensor deployment to maximize statistical power subject to budget constraints.
-Our main identification result provides the foundation to set up this problem.
-Our main result may inform not only the use of satellite images, but also the design of cheap, noisy surveys.
-Finally, future work may extend our inference guarantees to accommodate high-dimensional outcomes.
+\textbf{Future work.} While we focus on applications to environmental and development economics---where the sensing mechanism is a physical technology that is plausibly stable---other possible applications may be in applied microeconomics.
+For example, arrests may be post-outcome measurements of crime; test scores may be post-outcome measurements of understanding; and biomarkers may be post-outcome measurements of latent disease.

-As remote sensing expands the frontier of data availability in economics, our framework offers practical principles for its use in program evaluation.
-This paper corrects a widespread but biased practice and provides concrete recommendations on how to incorporate satellite images and other remotely sensed data into causal inference.
-These new data sources and new methods broaden access to rigorous impact evaluation in cost-constrained environments.
+Finally, our framework poses new questions.
+Future research may study how to simultaneously design treatment assignment, outcome collection, and sensor deployment to maximize statistical power, subject to budget constraints.
+The solution to this problem would inform not only the use of satellite images, but also the design of cheap, noisy surveys.

 \spacingset{1} \DeclareRobustCommand{\VAN}[2]{#2} \DeclareRobustCommand{\VAN}[2]{#1}

 \spacingset{1.5}